Bosnian and Herzegovinian hip-hop: Diaspora

 Although different, Bosnian hip hop has also proven itself very popular and successful throughout the United States.
 With the introduction of the group Slicc & Aone, in the late 1990s and early 2000s, Bosnian hip hop made its debut in the United States.
 The duo gained popularity quickly, which also opened up a new path to oncoming Bosnian-American hip hop artists.
 Other notable Bosnian hip hop artists throughout the U.S. include Rima D, Rnel, Prah, Opijum Veza, Gazije, Udarna Snaga and KoCity RimeS.

-Modern Hip Hop and Auto-Tune fusions
+Modern hip-hop and auto-tune fusions

 Today, we have many artists who emerged in the last 10 years who mix Hip Hop with Pop, EDM, Folk, Trap and Ethnic sounds.
 Almost all of them use an Auto-Tune to create distinguished sound.
-Hip hop artists like Future, Playboi Carti, Travis Scott, and Lil Uzi Vert use Auto-Tune to create a signature sound.
+Hip hop artists like Future, Travis Scott, Young Thug and Lil Uzi Vert use Auto-Tune to create a signature sound.
 The effect has also become popular in Rap music and other genres in Balkans.
 The main Bosnian artists in this subgenre are Jala Brat, Buba Corelli, Sajfer, Inas, Cunami, Albino, SMA, Valderrama Flow, Medico, Mehdi, Loš Sin, Klijent, Arpino Sachi and Franco Balkan.